Ideas-on-Stage/ideasonstage.com/content/business-events/_index.en.md

 +++
 draft 			= false
-title 		= "Public Speaking Coaching" description	= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." weight		= 2 categories	= [ "Public Speaking Coaching" ] showrefs	= false urlredirect	= "" url 		= "/business-events/"
+title 			= "Public Speaking Coaching" description		= "Whether you are a leader in a major corporation or running your own business, speak like the leader everyone wants to follow." weight			= 2 categories		= [ "Public Speaking Coaching" ] showrefs		= false showpageslist	= true urlredirect		= "" url 				= "/business-events/"
 +++

 ## Events & Conferences